DR-one | BS Microcomp, BIS, ACT, MKI

 Offices included 490 Bourke St, 576 Lonsdale St, 116 Hardware St Melbourne and 5 rue du Curé Luxembourg.

-DR-one operated under MS/PC-DOS, OS/2 and Windows and ran on the IBM PC and the IBM PS/2 over token-ring NetBEUI and ethernet TCP/IP, using multiple windowed display screens to provide easy, real-time access to a variety of service and applications.
-Working on a multi-window, multi-screen, windowed-video application in 1988 was amazing.
-We got some attention.
+DR-one operated under MS/PC-DOS, OS/2 and Windows and ran on the IBM PC and the IBM PS/2 over token ring NetBEUI and ethernet TCP/IP, using multiple windowed display screens to provide easy, real-time access to a variety of service and applications.

 Favourite sayings from those days include "look at that!" and "it's just like a bought one", the latter being a high form of praise.
-Other very out of date information: the servers were named for 'Fawlty Towers' characters, the main servers BASIL and SYBIL, the IBM PS/2 Model 80s seen below.

 During the first weeks in Luxembourg Ian and I set up the office.
 Everyone else was dressed in suits and ties, we got by with jeans and t-shirts as we were carrying all the delivered tech around.
 The everything guy that was taking out the rubbish bins was in suit and tie.
 We got to the point we were out of things to carry and suit and tied up.
-Everything worked but it was worth a tidy up before John and others shutdown the Melbourne office and transferred to Luxembourg.
+Everything worked but it was worth giving the racks a tidy before John and others shutdown the Melbourne office and transferred to Luxembourg.

 The DR-one Trader Pad pictured below is the one in which I updated the 8085 assembly that on power-up doesn't 'beep' but plays the opening bars from 'Star Wars'.